 Why we picked the Fitbit Charge 3:

-There’s a reason why Fitbit is on top of the fitness band market — the company continues to improve its bands by slowly and steadily adding smartwatch features and streamlining design.
-The Charge 3 is the newest tracker in Fitbit’s lineup.
+There’s a reason why Fitbit is on top of the fitness band market: The company continues to improve its bands by slowly and steadily adding smartwatch features and streamlining design.
+The Charge 3 is the epitome of this trend in Fitbit’s lineup.

 The Charge 3 has a sleek look with a buttonless design that makes the band look thinner than it actually is.
 It’s an ideal size that is not too big for a woman’s wrist and not too small for a man’s.
 The concave shape hugs your wrist and is so light that you don’t even notice that you are wearing it.
 The band has a grayscale touchscreen display and a button with haptic feedback that serves as the home and back button.

-The Charge 3 has Fitbit’s full suite of fitness tracking including all day heart rate monitoring, all day step counting, SmartTrack to automatically recognize workouts, and even period tracking for women that can be added as an option to the dashboard.
+The Charge 3 has Fitbit’s full suite of fitness tracking features including all-day heart rate monitoring, all-day step counting, SmartTrack to automatically recognize workouts, and even menstrual cycle tracking for women that can be added as an option to the dashboard.
 All these metrics can be viewed in the Fitbit app, which still has the best app interface for health and wellness tracking.

 The wearable also has a handy auto-stop feature that pauses your exercise when you encounter an intersection or have to tie your shoe.
 It also uses new goal-based exercise modes that let you set a goal and track how far or how long you need to go to complete it.
-On the smart notification side, the Charge 3 can receive and respond to text messages, answer or reject calls and even get social media and email notifications.
+On the smart notification side, the Charge 3 can receive and respond to text messages, answer or reject calls, and even get social media and email notifications.
 It’s as close to a smartwatch you can get in the fitness band form.

 Read our full Fitbit Charge 3 review

-Why you should buy this: You want a stellar fitness band with GPS, a display, storage for music, and some smartwatch capability.
+Why you should buy this: You want a comfortable fitness band with a vivid display and reliable fitness tracking.

-Who it’s for: Any Android user who’s teetering on choosing between a fitness band or a smartwatch.
+Who it’s for: Any Android user who’s teetering between a fitness band or a smartwatch.